rehierl/abstract-properties/11-x-hierarchies/12-4-hierarchy-of-edges/0-0-readme.md

-Note that this type of hierarchy is **unlike any previous hierarchy** since the elements in it are considered to be related with each other, even though none is required to be embedded into the other.
+Note that this type of hierarchy is **unlike any previous hierarchy** since the elements in it are considered to be related with each other, even though none is embedded into the other.
 This is in contrary to a scope being a subset to an ancestor, a tree being a subtree to an ancestor, and a rooted path being a superstring to an ancestor.

 Note that the T-He isomorphism is inteded to underline that a hierarchy of elements is itself **not required to be hierarchical**.
 That is because, a